 For more information regarding the Clinical Research Ethics Consultation Service, please visit their website.

 Iowa Social Science Research Center

 Under the leadership of the University of Iowa Public Policy Center, the Iowa Social Science Research Center (ISRC) is a campus-wide resource to support social science research.
 With the assistance of the Office of the Vice President for Research and the College of Liberal Arts and Sciences, the center's staff offers services to faculty and students in the social sciences.
-Led by Faculty Director Kevin Leicht, the center offers survey data collection services, assistance with finding and securing external funding for research projects, post-award research support, and an environment to explore interdisciplinary research ideas.
+Led by Faculty Director Frederick Boehmke, the center offers survey data collection services, assistance with finding and securing external funding for research projects, post-award research support, statistical workshops and consulting, and an environment to explore interdisciplinary research ideas.

 To learn more about ISRC Services please visit the website.

 The University of Iowa Cooperating Schools Program (CSP) is a university-wide service to facilitate the placement of research projects conducted by faculty, staff, and students in public schools throughout Iowa.
 The purpose of the CSP is to provide information to assist researchers with obtaining permission to conduct research in Iowa schools.
 This program was instituted at the request of school administrators charged with the responsibility of approving research projects in their schools.

 For more information, see the Cooperating Schools Program Website.